 You will critically evaluate nursing research studies, understand the importance of research in evidence-based practice and develop ideas for research proposals that are relevant in the workplace.
 You’ll also get hands-on experience creating your own research.
 With faculty guidance, you will have the opportunity to choose a topic, outline a manuscript and explore submitting your work to a professional journal.

-Tailor your MSN to your professional goals
+Tailor your MSN degree to your professional goals

 In addition to a 12-week practicum under the direction of a master’s-prepared nurse, you will also have the opportunity to choose two elective courses that best suit your career aspirations – including education, leadership and analytics.